-Eight gable shapes are deployed on Seapine Gables to create a roofscape that brings definition to a compact footprint below that includes living spaces, an integral two car garage, a screened-in porch, a small front porch, and a second-floor balcony.
-The second-floor footprint is nearly equal to that of the first, yet at the front facade the scale is still that of a one-and-a-half story house—typical in the neighborhood of mostly Cape Cod Cottage style homes.
-The garage doors are hidden from the street and reached by a gracious, gently curving driveway that passes by the front entry facade from across a flat plain of lawn and stone walkways.
+Eight gable shapes are used on Seapine Gables to create a roofscape that brings definition to a compact footprint that includes living spaces, an integral two car garage, a screened-in porch, a small front porch, and a second-floor balcony.
+The second-floor footprint is nearly equal to that of the first, yet at the front façade the scale is reduced by first-floor roof eaves to be similar to one-and-a-half story houses—typical in the neighborhood of mostly Cape Cod Cottage style homes.
+Garage doors are hidden from the street and reached by a gracious, gently curving driveway that passes by the front entry façade from across a flat plain of lawn and stone walkways.

 |Finished Space Above Grade||3,892|

 A simple, vernacular classicism is the result.
 Once through the symmetrical sequence of approach from driveway to entry porch, the informality of relaxed seaside living takes over.
 The front door is casually set off to one side of the porch and it opens to a modest hall.
 A slight turn presents a view through the house to the water and separates an open work/music space from the circulation.

 A screened-in porch occurs right off the space and shares the view.
 Similar to the exterior of the house, simple, classical details characterize the interior.

 Even the bathroom participates in the view and is full of light with its windows and high ceilings.